 Deseeding a pomegranate can be intimidating.
-That thick skin, juice that can stain everything and the abundance of delicious tiny seeds needing to find a way out.
+That thick skin, juice that can stain everything and the abundance of delicious tiny seeds (arils) needing to find a way out.
 Thankfully there’s Google to help out.
-My buddy G provided me with three ways to deseed a pomegranate and instead of trying to decide which was the best option, I tried them all.
+I found three ways to deseed a pomegranate and instead of trying to decide which was the best option, I tried them all.

-The Smackdown.
 A good one for stress relief as it requires some vigorous smacking.
-The skin is quite thick so go to town, expend some energy and smack away.
+The skin is quite thick so go to town, expend some energy and smack away!

 - Slice the pomegranate in half.

 - Turn one half, seeds side down, in your hand over a bowl and with a spoon smack the top (uncut side) of the pomegranate to dislodge the seeds.
 You can’t be gentle here, it requires a number of good hard smacks and a little squeezing of the pomegranate to get all the seeds out.
-Just keep smacking until you feel any tension start to slip away and an abundance of seeds in the bowl.
+Just keep smacking until you feel the tension in your body start to slip away and an abundance of seeds in the bowl.

 - Once all of the seeds are out repeat with the second half.